The Ultimate Questions

 Currently, I am the sole owner of the firm.
 This will evolve as the firm develops.
 My vision for the future ownership structure includes two strategic shifts: 1/ Employee empowerment: I plan to distribute ownership to future employees, fostering a culture of shared interests and entrepreneurial spirit.
 This alignment is essential for nurturing a fiduciary mindset and creativity, which are vital for the firm's enduring success.
 It's about building a legacy that benefits all stakeholders, not just the founder; 2/ Philanthropic commitment: A portion of the ownership will be dedicated to a philanthropic foundation, focusing on critical social initiatives, such as the education of children in rural areas whose parents work in urban centers.
 This foundation will be funded by the firm's retained earnings, ensuring that my work not only delivers financial returns but also contributes meaningfully to society.

-Fund's success highly relies on talents.
+My approach is to invest for 3 or more years to lay the foundation, such as honing value investing skills, improving the investment process and building the track record.
+Then, I start developing around this foundation.
 At present, Everest Growth Capital operates as a solo endeavor.
-I am seeking partners who share my passion and embrace Everest's philosophy.
+However, I am constantly seeking partners who share my passion and embrace Everest's philosophy.
 The search for a compatible partner mirrors the quest for a lifelong spouse—ideal in its singularity.
 I am patient in this pursuit, echoing the ancient Chinese wisdom that a true confidant is a rare gem (知音难觅).
-I have been fortunate to collaborate closely with an exceptional intern called Zhouzhou Cui for the past two years.
+I have been fortunate to collaborate closely with an exceptional intern called Zhouzhou Cui for the past 2+ years.
 I have also worked with a few investors with great potential during their internship in Everest.
 It is my goal to naturally develop Everest by identifying individuals whom I both admire and trust.